James Young

 • Momentum matters: early donations drive visibility and participation

-• Every climb completed will be fuelled by the knowledge that this effort is delivering real-world benefit
+• Every climb completed will be fuelled by the knowledge that this effort is delivering real-benefit to young people in the UK.

 My Achievements